Our Team

 Gary Decker

-Gary Decker serves as the Director of Strategic Engagement at DC Green Bank.
+Gary Decker serves as the Chief Operating Officer at DC Green Bank.
 Gary has spent fifteen years working on public policy at the national and international levels to improve lives in the United States and around the world.
 He has worked on a range of issues including renewable energy, sustainable development and climate change, the protection and expansion of voting rights, health care, and building a more equitable and inclusive economy.

 Gary holds a M.A. in International Relations and International Economics from the Johns Hopkins School of Advanced International Studies (SAIS) and a B.A. in Political Science and International Relations from Goucher College.